 I am now officially fed up with criticism of the new Pope by some of the more tradition-minded.
 I’m tired of the sheer horror expressed by some over his failure to wear the traditional red cape or mozzetta on the balcony for his first appearance or for not wearing the red papal shoes.
 I’m tired of hearing “but it’s much more humble to follow the tradition.”
 I’m tired of hearing, “the Pope has no love for anything that counts in Catholicism!
 It’s over now for any beauty in the liturgy!”

 Those who have been trumpeting the “humble to follow the tradition” meme make two very broad and questionable assumptions.
-One is a) that Francis chose not to wear the mozzetta in order to be “humble,” and 2) that all tradition should be followed unquestionably even when it has become a burden and a stumbling block.
+They are: 1) that Francis chose not to wear the mozzetta in order to be “humble,” and 2) that all tradition should be followed unquestionably even when it has become a burden and a stumbling block.

 I think Pope Francis has presented himself in this simple simple way not out of “humility,” but out of these very practical and astute consideration that millions of modern people, if they had seen him dressed in red velvet and ermine like royalty at his first being presented to the world, would simply have dismissed him and everything he stood for out of hand, because they would not have been able to associate him at all with the simple rugged life of Jesus and his first followers.
 All the mockery about the Pope’s “rich clothes” and “trappings of power” come from actual people, ignorant people, but still, people with souls to be saved.